buildpacks/rfcs/text/000-buildpacks-contribute-default-process-type.md

 command = bundle exec ruby worker.rb
 ```

 Currently, during the `export` phase, the `<layers>/launch.toml` from each buildpack are aggregated to produce a combined processes list "such that process types from later buildpacks override identical process types from earlier buildpacks" ([spec](https://github.com/buildpacks/spec/blob/main/buildpack.md#process-3)).
-In line with the existing philosophy, this RFC proposes that the `default-process` type from later buildpacks should override any `default-process` types from earlier buildpacks.

-The exporter would continue to use the `-process-type` flag if provided to set the default process type for the app image.
-If no `-process-type` flag is provided, the exporter would use the `default-process` type provided by buildpacks.
+In line with the existing philosophy, this RFC proposes that the `default-process` type from later buildpacks should override any `default-process` types from earlier buildpacks UNLESS `override = false`.
+The user-provided `-process-type` flag would override any default process type contributed by buildpacks.

 # Drawbacks
 [drawbacks]: #drawbacks